Corrective Action Software: A Closed-Loop CAPA Workflow from Root Cause to Verified Closure

 ISO 9001 Section 10.2 — General Quality Management

-ISO 9001:2015 Section 10.2 requires that organisations react to nonconformities, take action to control and correct them, evaluate the need for corrective action to eliminate the root causes, implement actions needed, review the effectiveness of corrective actions taken, update risks and opportunities determined during planning if necessary, and make changes to the quality management system if necessary.
-The Section 10.2 requirement applies to all industries operating under ISO 9001, including manufacturing, life sciences, and service organisations.
+ISO 9001:2015 Section 10.2 requires that organizations react to nonconformities, take action to control and correct them, evaluate the need for corrective action to eliminate the root causes, implement actions needed, review the effectiveness of corrective actions taken, update risks and opportunities determined during planning if necessary, and make changes to the quality management system if necessary.
+The Section 10.2 requirement applies to all industries operating under ISO 9001, including manufacturing, life sciences, and service organizations.
 The structure of Section 10.2 — react, correct, identify root cause, implement corrective action, verify effectiveness — maps directly to eLeaP’s ten-stage closed-loop CAPA workflow.

 The Closed-Loop CAPA Workflow: Ten Stages from Detection to Verified Closure